Married... with Children: Home media

-Sony Pictures Home Entertainment has released all 11 seasons of Married... with Children on DVD in Regions 1, 2, & 4.
+Sony Pictures Home Entertainment has released all 11 seasons of Married... with Children on DVD in Regions 1, 2, and 4.
 On December 12, 2010, Sony released a complete series set on DVD in Region 1.

 In December 2007, the Big Bundy Box—a special collection box with all seasons plus new interviews with Sagal and David Faustino—was released.
 This boxset was released in Australia (Region 4) on November 23, 2009.

 The Sony DVD box sets from season 3 onward do not feature the original "Love and Marriage" theme song in the opening sequence.
 This was done because Sony was unable to obtain the licensing rights to the song for later sets.
 Despite this, the end credits on the DVDs for season 3 still include a credit for "Love and Marriage."

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the home media rights to various television series from the Sony Pictures library including Married... with Children with the original theme song "Love and Marriage" sung by Frank Sinatra.
 They have subsequently re-released the 11 seasons on DVD.
 The Mill Creek Entertainment version (along with the versions available for streaming and downloading) include scenes that are normally edited in syndication and most of the licensed music that's dubbed over or deleted due to copyright issues.
-A complete series DVD set was re-released on July 7, 2015, in Region 1.
+A Complete Series DVD set was re-released on July 7, 2015, in Region 1.
 All seasons of Married... with Children are now available for online download and streaming through Amazon, Apple iTunes, Peacock, Hulu, and Vudu.